carpentries-incubator/genome-mining/_episodes/07-evomining.md

 {: .output}

 The general structure of a docker container is shown in the next bash-box.
-Note that it requires to specify which docker containerwill be run.
-Opcionally with `-v` flag it is posible to share a directory with the container, with `-p` flag a port is shared and it is also posible to specify which program will be run inside the container.
+Note that it requires to specify which docker container will run.
+Optionally, with `-v` flag it is posible to share a directory with the container, with `-p` flag a port is shared and it is also possible to specify which program will run inside the container.
 ~~~
 $ docker run --rm -i -t -v <your local directory>:<inside docker directory> -p <inside port>:80 <docker container> <program inside docker>
 ~~~